Gabriel Rossman

 I study cultural industries (radio and film) and economic sociology (diffusion and disreputable exchange).

 I work on how people structure immoral exchanges like bribery to make them more subtle and therefore less obviously immoral.
-I also do computer simulations of the role of social networks in the spread of new ideas and developing a new metric for diversity based on latent class analysis.
+I also do computer simulations of the role of social networks in the spread of new ideas.
 My previous work used pop music radio data to study diffusion and film data to study how information structures markets.

 Publications